pravo23/todos-cli/README.md

 todos mark-done -ut <task1> <task2> ...
 ```

+If no tasks are specified, all tasks will be marked as done/undone.

 Remove task(s):

 ```
 todos rm -t <task1> <task2> ...
 ```

-If no tasks are specified, all tasks will be marked as done.